cherryramatisdev/spell_craft/README.md

 ## Commands

 - [ ] `add`: A branch to add configurations
-    - [x] `repl`: This command should prompt to choose from IRB or pry and add correct configuration to `bin/console`, for pry it should install common extensions like pry reload and pry rescue.
+    - [ ] `repl`: This command should prompt to choose from IRB or pry and add correct configuration to `bin/console`, for pry it should install common extensions like pry reload and pry rescue. `(PS: This should support rails)`
     - [x] `autoload`: This command should add the configuration necessary to use zeitwerk on the current project.
+    - [ ] `type_checking`: This command should add the configuration necessary to use sorbet on the current project. `(PS: This should support rails)`
 - [ ] `remove`: A branch to remove configurations

+## Future plans

+- Add support for third party generators to be plugged in?